Joshua-Talltree/intro-to-testing-js/README.md

 - Your grade is entirely dependent on the results of the automated tests.
 No credit will be given for partial or incorrect solutions.
 Accuracy and precision matter.

-- There are 16 exercise problems.
-Each problem has a number of assertions for a total of 175.
+- There are multiple assertions for each question.
+Each solution will be provided a number of known inputs and expected ouputs.
+This is to make sure that the solution will operate accurately under different conditions.

-- You will be graded as a percentage of the number of spec tests you turn green out of 175.
+- You will be graded as a percentage of the number of spec tests you turn green.
+For example, if there are 189 specs and you have only 3 failing specs, then your grade will be (189 - 3) / 189 resulting a grade of 98%.

 ## Hints